DEV Community

 The extraction prompt asks for valid JSON with ten fields: title, company, location, work model, salary min/max/currency, requirements, nice-to-haves, and benefits.
 Temperature is set to 0.
 For the purpose of this exploration, the same system prompt was used for the entire evaluation.

-For scoring, scalar fields (title, company, location, and so on) are compared after normalization with exact match for strings, partial credit for substring containment, and a 5% tolerance band for numbers.
-Array fields (requirements, nice-to-haves, benefits) are scored using set overlap with a word-overlap threshold for fuzzy matching, then taking the minimum of recall and precision.
-The overall accuracy per posting is a weighted average across all fields, with title and requirements weighted highest because those matter most for this recruiting-agent use case.
+For scoring, scalar fields (title, company, location, etc) are compared after normalization with exact match for strings and a 5% tolerance band for numbers.
+Array fields (requirements, nice-to-haves, benefits) are scored using exact normalized item matches and F1 score.
+The overall accuracy per posting is a weighted average across all fields, with title and requirements weighted highest because those matter most for this recruiting agent use case.

-I purposefully included one reasoning model because when you send a prompt to a reasoning model it will "think" first and that output is wrapped in think tags.
+I included one reasoning model, Nemotron, because when you send a prompt to a reasoning model it will "think" first and that output is wrapped in think tags.
 This is something to consider when building your parser.
+DeepSeek V3.1 is technically a hybrid model that supports both thinking and non-thinking modes.
+I didn't specify, so it ran in the default mode (non-thinking).

 <think>